ddeutils/ddedocs/README.md

 # Document: _Data Developer & Engineer_

-This project will deliver about **Data Developer & Engineer Documents and Hands-On** in my experience only!!!
+This project will deliver about **Data Developer & Engineer Documents and Hands-On** from my experience only :warning: !!!

 I will use this project for co-pyrot to implement `mkdocs` Python package for generate document from a markdown file.